motiwalam/STLC-idris/README.md

 More information about Idris can be found [here](https://www.idris-lang.org/).

+## The code base
+The evaluator and normalizer are written in Idris in `STLC.idr`.
+An overview of how it works is described below.

+The file `sexpdata.py` contains an S-expression parser that was written by Takafumi Arakaki and Joshua Boyd.
+More information about this library can be found [here](https://sexpdata.readthedocs.io/en/latest/).

+`stlc.py` uses the above S-expression parser to define the syntax transformer for the front-end language (described in further detail below).

+`run.sh` is a bash script which glues everything together; it takes as input the file containing the front-end source and (optionally) the output file.
+The name of the output file must adhere to the Idris language's rules on module file names; i.e, it must be capitalized and end in `.idr`.
+The script translates the front-end source into Idris code which it stores in the output file, runs the code and prints the result.

+The `examples/` folder contains front-end source and the resulting Idris output.
+The naming convention is that front-end source-code is written in files with the `.rkt` extension, and the output of `<file>.rkt` is stored in `STLC_<file>.idr`.

 ## The front end language
 Writing STLC programs directly with Idris constructors is cumbersome for a variety of reasons.
 To that end, the script `stlc.py` is provided to translate programs written using S-expression syntax into Idris code; the script `run.sh` then passes this translated code into the Idris compiler and prints the result.